Jaw Clenching and Bruxism Treatment in Marylebone

 Will my insurance cover this?

-Generally not — UK private medical insurance often categorises masseter botulinum toxin as cosmetic regardless of whether the indication is medical.
+Generally not — UK private medical insurance often categorises masseter muscle-relaxing injections as cosmetic regardless of whether the indication is medical.
 If your dentist or GP has documented bruxism and prior treatments tried (e.g. night-guard, jaw exercises, stress management), it is worth asking your insurer in advance.
 Self-funded treatment is the typical route.

 Ready to begin?